adaltas/node-nikita/packages/tools/src/npm.coffee.md

 * `name` (string|array, required)
   Name of the package(s).
 * `global` (boolean)
-  Install packages globally.
+  Installs the current package context as a global package.
 * `upgrade` (boolean)
-  Upgrade all packages, default to "false".
+  Upgrade all packages, defaults to "false".

 ## Callback Parameters